Keandre/DE-10-Battleship/README.md

-# DE-10-Battleship
-Battleship implementation using VGA, the accelerometer and microphone input.

 # DE-10 Battleship

 A single-player version of the classic Battleship game implemented on the DE10-Lite FPGA using SystemVerilog.
 Features include VGA-based visual output, accelerometer-based cursor control, and microphone-activated commands.